Oxygen left behind: Atmospheric Enrichment due to Fractionation in Sub-Neptunes using BOREAS: Conclusions

 This study aimed to investigate how hydrodynamic atmospheric escape driven by stellar XUV not only removes atmospheric mass from planets, but also alters the chemical composition of their atmospheres through fractionation.
 In particular, we focused on the differential escape of hydrogen and oxygen in steam and mixed-composition atmospheres of super-Earths and sub-Neptunes, and explored the implications for planetary evolution.

 To achieve this, we developed an open-source, self-consistent, coupled atmospheric escape-fractionation model called \textsc{BOREAS}.
 Our framework built on hydrodynamic mass loss calculations that span both energy-limited and recombination-limited regimes and incorporate a mass-dependent escape prescription that tracks the partitioning of hydrogen and oxygen fluxes.
-We validated our results against benchmark planets with published mass loss estimates and applied the model to a broad parameter space spanning planet mass, radius, equilibrium temperature, age, and incident XUV flux.
+We validated our results against benchmark planets with published mass loss estimates-- a detailed comparison to literature mass-loss estimates for well-characterized systems is provided in Appendix\ref{sec:comparison}---and applied the model to a broad parameter space spanning planet mass, radius, equilibrium temperature, age, and incident XUV flux.
 Overall, we demonstrated that atmospheric escape is not just a bulk erosion process, but also involves a fractionation process that can change planetary compositions over time.
 Understanding the coupled dynamics of mass loss and fractionation is important for interpreting the nature of exoplanets, especially those with atmospheres interpreted to be water-rich: they may have originated from initially water-poor, H/He-dominated compositions and become H-depleted and water-rich during their fractionated mass loss histories.
 This is particularly relevant for planets within or near the radius valley; GJ\,9827\,d and its possible inferred steam atmosphere \citep{piaulet-ghorayeb_jwstniriss_2024} is a perfect example.
 Future extensions of this work may incorporate time-dependent thermal evolution and coupled radius contraction to fully capture the interplay between atmospheric loss, composition, and structure across planetary lifetimes.

 Our key findings are as follows: